postmodern/extractor.cr/README.md

 * [Email](mailto:postmodern.mod3 at gmail.com)

 [Crystal][crystal] bindings to [libextractor], a library for extracting metadata from a variety of file formats.
+Inspired by the Ruby [ffi-extractor] gem and should be API compatible.

 [libextractor] is a simple library for keyword extraction.  libextractor does not support all formats but supports a simple plugging mechanism